 Practical tip: if you are arriving by train, you can walk up to the town, but the road is steep and it's a good ten minutes uphill with luggage.
 I did it once, but I wouldn't do it again!
 It's much easier to take a taxi from the train station, get to your hotel, ditch the luggage and then figure out the buses.

 If you want to stay right in the old town there are a number of hotels and pensions to choose from.
-The two listed below consistently average high ratings from visitors (I haven't stayed in any of these, myself.
+The three listed below have been popular with many visitors.
+(I haven't stayed in any of these, myself.
 I'm partial to the Türken, up on the mountain).

 These Berchtesgaden hotels could be good choices if you want to spend time exploring the town, especially if you are without a car.
 The major sights in the area can be reached by bus from the town or train station.

-These two hotels (marked on map below) are right in the center of the town, right in amongst the cafes and shops .
-Both have English-speaking owners and great views from some of the rooms; ask for one of the view rooms.
+These three hotels are right in the center of the town, right in amongst the cafes and shops.
+They have English-speaking staff and great views from some of the rooms; ask for one of the view rooms.

 For an inexpensive stay and more contact with a local family, you might consider a room in a small, family-run establishment or family home.
 For many of these, you would probably need to have a car, unless you were willing to take a lot of taxis.
 The Tourist Office can suggest names and call for you, or if you're feeling adventurous and know a little German, you can use the handy notice board just outside the office.